Chart Color Schemes

 Wakerley is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Wakerley, as per the latest Census evaluation, 84.2% of dwellings were houses, with the remaining 15.8% comprising semi-detached homes, apartments, and other dwelling types.
-In contrast, Brisbane metropolitan area had 73.5% houses and 26.5% other dwellings.
-Home ownership in Wakerley stood at 22.0%, with mortgaged dwellings at 56.0% and rented ones at 21.9%.
+In Wakerley, as recorded in the latest Census, 84.2% of dwellings were houses while 15.8% consisted of other types such as semi-detached homes and apartments.
+This is compared to Brisbane's metropolitan area where 73.5% of dwellings are houses and 26.5% are other types.
+Home ownership in Wakerley stood at 22.0%, with mortgaged dwellings accounting for 56.0% and rented ones making up 21.9%.
 The median monthly mortgage repayment in the area was $2,362, higher than Brisbane's average of $1,863.
-Weekly rent median was recorded at $510, compared to Brisbane's $380.
-Nationally, Wakerley's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median weekly rent figure in Wakerley was recorded at $510 compared to Brisbane's $380.
+Nationally, Wakerley's mortgage repayments were significantly higher than the Australian average of $1,863 and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing